WHAT IS SOAR?

 In 2016, voters overwhelmingly elected to extend the SOAR initiatives until 2050.
 We need to monitor and respond to new threats such as weakening of land use policy protections, developer-led ballot initiatives, and attempts to constrain or co-opt grassroots democratic processes to benefit over-development.

-Perhaps most importantly, we need to ensure that the next generation of SOAR leadership has the skills, knowledge and resources to carry SOAR’s work forward to 2050 and beyond.
+Perhaps most importantly, we need to ensure the SOAR organization has the necessary resources to extend the SOAR laws so they don’t expire in 2050.
 To help continue SOAR’s legacy, donate today and consider including a planned gift for SOAR in your estate planning.